AtlasCommaJ/atlascommaj.github.io/cttb.md

 ---

-# Commit to the Bitcoin: A New Musical
+# Commit to the Bitcoin
 ## (or, The Trustless Marriage of Alice and Bob)
+the world's first open-source musical
+words seeking scoring, make a [pull request](https://github.com/AtlasCommaJ/CommitToTheBitcoin) if you've got a melody or a better rhyme

 <hr/>
 <hr/>